Nalu.Maui.Navigation

 .UseMauiApp<App>()

-.UseNaluNavigation<App>(nav => nav.AddPage<IMainPageModel, MainPageModel, MainPage>())
+.UseNaluNavigation<App>(nav => nav.AddPage<IMainPageModel, MainPageModel, MainPage>());

 Note: the automatic registration by naming convention automatically considers the page model as an interface.